 In this tutorial you will learn how to scrape any table containing information about game results, course listings, upcoming releases, or otherwise.

 I'm using the NBL Canada website's stats as an example, if you want to follow along.

 Scraping One Table

 1. Use a regular Select command to get each of the table's row titles by clicking on each.
-This should create a Begin new entry and Extract command automatically.
+This should create a Begin new entry (hidden under list command ) and Extract command automatically.
 You can rename these commands if you'd like.

-2. Click on the plus button beside Begin new entry.
+2. Click on the plus button beside Select team.
 Create a new relative selection.

-3. Click on the name of the first team, then click on the number beside in under W. This should define the relative selection for each of the teams.
-Rename this select to wins.
+3. Click on the name of the first team, then click on the number beside in under GP.
+This should define the relative selection for each of the teams.
+Rename this select to gamesPlayed.

 4. Repeat steps 2 and 3, creating and defining new relative selections for each column in the table.
 Rename each to the name of the column.